openxpki/openxpki/docker/test/README.md

 # Docker image for OpenXPKI test suite

-The Docker image provides an easy way to run the OpenXPKI test suite on any Git branch of OpenXPKI.
+This is an easy way to run the OpenXPKI test suite on any Git branch.

 Image specifications: